 Dr. Faustus by Christopher Marlowe (drama; tragedy)

 Wuthering Heights by Emily Bronte

 Jane Eyre by Charlotte Bronte

 Dracula by Bram Stoker

+The Strange Case of Dr. Jekyll and Mr. Hyde by Robert Louis Stevenson

 The Picture of Dorian Gray by Oscar Wilde

 Heart of Darkness by Joseph Conrad

 The Hound of the Baskervilles by Sir Arthur Conan Doyle

 As I Lay Dying by William Faulkner

 Crime and Punishment by Fyodor Dostoyevsky